Enemy drone that killed US troops in Jordan was mistaken for a US drone, preliminary report suggests

 Iran on Monday denied it was behind the Jordan strike.

-Republicans have laid blame on Biden for doing too little to deter Iranian militias, which have carried out some 150 attacks on U.S. troops in region since the start of the war.
+Kirby said that U.S. officials are still working through determining which militant group was behind the attack.
+He noted that Iran has longed equipped and trained the militias.

-“Biden’s response to these attacks has been disorganized, ineffective, and weak,” Republican National Committee spokesman Jake Schneider said in a statement.
-“Now, more Americans have lost their lives because of Biden’s incompetence.”
+Republicans have laid blame on Biden for doing too little to deter Iranian militias, which have carried out at least 150 attacks on U.S. troops in region since the start of the war.

 Republican presidential front-runner Donald Trump on Sunday called the attack “yet another horrific and tragic consequence of Joe Biden’s weakness and surrender.”